 For almost two centuries, civil registration data has inspired epidemiologists, social scientists, and statisticians (see, for example, Durkheim, 1897; Quetelet & Smits, 1832; Snow, 1855).
 The introduction of family reconstitution by Henry and Fleury (1956) ushered in a new era of research, as historians have been collecting person observations from archival records to reconstruct life courses and family relations ever since (Fauve-Chamoux et al., 2016).
 These efforts have resulted in today's databases varying from detailed local reconstitutions1 to nation-wide reconstitutions with millions of records2.
 Each of these databases has proven its worth, but many have also been forgotten, as they are single, isolated sets of data.
 It is impossible for single scholars to have an overview of all these isolated databases and even overview studies only list the databases associated with larger reconstruction projects (Edvinsson et al., 2023; Mandemakers, 2023; Song & Campbell, 2017).
-The findability of these datasets can be improved by improving the interoperability of all historical databases as a whole (Hoekstra et al., 2016; Wilkinson et al., 2016).
+The findability of these databases as a whole (Hoekstra et al., 2016; Wilkinson et al., 2016).